hmcts/send-letter-performance-tests/README.md

 ## Running
 By default, tests will run against send-letter service running locally.
-You can run ten using a gradle task:
+You can run them using a gradle task:

 ```bash
 ./gradlew gatlingRun